 Where the use of memes is directly or indirectly related to a commercial endeavour, the fair use exception is unlikely to apply.
 If you want to minimise such risks, it is advisable to make sure that you have the appropriate licences in place for commercial use.

-The takeaway here is that whilst the ‘fair use’ exception can protect a user from an infringement claim (if they choose to adapt or copy copyright protected images).
+The takeaway here is that the ‘fair use’ exception can protect a user from an infringement claim (if they choose to adapt or copy copyright-protected images).
 There is a thin line between fair use and what would constitute infringement, and the outcome is heavily reliant on the facts of each case.
-If you would like advice on potential risks, or if you are a copyright owner and you would like advice on your options regarding possible infringement, please do not hesitate to get in touch with us at firstname.lastname@example.org or call us on 0207 288 6003 (and one of our specialist IP lawyers will be happy to assist.
+If you would like advice on potential risks, or if you are a copyright owner and you would like advice on your options regarding possible infringement, please do not hesitate to get in touch with us at firstname.lastname@example.org or call us on 0207 288 6003, and one of our specialist copyright lawyers will be happy to assist.

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.